 University Study Abroad Committee

-The University Study Abroad Committee (USAC) is charged by the Provost with responsibility for reviewing and approving the academic, cultural, linguistic, logistical, and administrative components of each proposal for a new undergraduate study abroad program.
+The University Study Abroad Committee (USAC) is subcommittee of the Global Council charged by the Provost with responsibility for reviewing and approving the academic, cultural, linguistic, logistical, and administrative components of each proposal for a new undergraduate study abroad program.
 USAC ensures that all approved undergraduate study programs are consistent with Northwestern's educational goals, values, and academic standards, and that all programs have been reviewed and approved by the relevant academic and administrative units of the University, including appropriate curricular oversight from the relevant department or school and the Office of the Registrar.
 The committee is also charged with establishing policies relating to undergraduate study abroad.

 USAC is comprised of 9 members selected from all six undergraduate schools, who serve one or two 3-year terms.
 The committee meets six times each academic year.
 Current members are: